Frequently Asked Questions (FAQs)

 Requisitions are internal documents requesting the purchase goods and/or services.
 They are forwarded to the Purchasing Department prior to the need of such goods and/or services from the ordering department.
 Purchase Orders are binding documents between the University and the vendor.

 After I prepare my purchase requisition can I contact the vendor to place my order?

 No. Vendors may be contacted to obtain quotes but must follow the guidelines posted for established limits for Competitive bidding (see Purchasing Manual).
-A purchase requisition is basically an end-user request for the Purchasing Office to place the order (using a Purchase Order).

 I need to cancel a requisition, can I do it myself?